paldhous/ucb/2017/dataviz/md_raw/class14.md

   theme(text=element_text(size=16, family="Georgia"))

 # run in the viewer
-gg_animate(warming_chart, interval = 0.1)
+gganimate(warming_chart, interval = 0.1)
 ```

-This time, the initial `ggplot()` function also contains the code `cumulative = TRUE`, which adds one year of data with each frame, and leaves the previously added data in place.
+This time, the initial `ggplot` function also contains the code `cumulative = TRUE`, which adds one year of data with each frame, and leaves the previously added data in place.

 This should be the result: